pandevim/dotfiles/README.md

 - Launcher:
 - Files:
 - Browser:
-- Dsk Environment: GNOME / Unity / KDE
 - Partition Manager:
 - Spreadsheet:
+- Dsk Environment: Not included in the installation just there for taste.
+  - GNOME / Unity / KDE

 # How Do You Use?
 Dotfiles are under `/home` directory.